celo-org/developer-tooling/.changeset/curly-pianos-applaud.md

 '@celo/contractkit': patch
 ---

-Re-removes MetaTransaction wallets (as previously removed in 6.0)
+Re-removes MetaTransaction wallets, as previously removed in 6.0.0 (9ab9d00eb).

-*previous messsage for removal* - 9ab9d00eb: Remove Support for deprecated MetaTransactionWallet and MetaTransactionWalletDeployer.
-IF absolutely needed the contracts can be accessed directly or an alternative such as account abstraction should be used
+Remove support for deprecated `MetaTransactionWallet` and `MetaTransactionWalletDeployer`.
+If absolutely needed the contracts can be accessed directly or an alternative such as account abstraction should be used.